 ONCAP created Englobe Corp. (“Englobe”) as a platform to execute on its investment thesis pertaining to environmental and engineering services consisting of the acquisitions of Environmental Management Solutions Inc., Biogénie S.R.D.C., Celtic Technologies, LVM Inc, Crandall Engineering Ltd., MLE and DST.

-Headquartered in Montreal, Quebec, Englobe is a leading integrated environmental services company specializing in the management of contaminated soils and organic-based waste streams, with an emphasis on beneficial reuse.
+Headquartered in Quebec City, Quebec, Englobe is a leading integrated environmental services company specializing in the management of contaminated soils and organic-based waste streams, with an emphasis on beneficial reuse.
 The company is also a leading provider of complementary geotechnical engineering and inspection, material testing, building sciences, and other professional related services in Canada.
 With approximately 2,000 employees, Englobe offers cost-effective solutions to government, commercial, and industrial clients in Canada, the United Kingdom and France.

 The thesis underpinning Englobe is based on the increasing demand for environmental services stemming from society’s increasing environmental sensitivity as well as the growing need to redevelop infrastructure as well as other brownfield sites.
 Englobe also exhibits several attractive investment attributes, including: (i) strong cash flow profile;